-Did you know that the 21 days between Flag Day and Independence Day are officially known as Honor America Days?
+Here’s a collection of patriotic writing prompts for your homeschool teens.
+Did you know the 21 days between Flag Day and Independence Day are officially known as Honor America Days?

 “On these days, U.S. Congress declares that there be public gatherings and activities during that period at which the people of the United States can celebrate and honor their country in an appropriate way.”
 Cornell Law School Legal Information Institute

-Keep summer learning more engaging with writing prompts that will inspire you to learn more about Honor America Days, our nation, and the American flag.
+Keep summer learning more engaging with patriotic writing prompts!
+They’ll inspire homeschool teens to learn more about Honor America Days, our nation, and the American flag.

 1. Patriotic Origins

 With a parent’s permission, do a brief Internet search to discover the origin of Honor America Days.
-In your own words, write a paragraph summarizing what you have learned.
+In your own words, write a paragraph summarizing what you’ve learned.